 The database upgrade scripts contain the changes that must be applied to the Sitecore databases to ensure compatibility.
 They also modify certain tables and collections to support new functionality and improve performance.
 The changes must be applied once per database.
 The Sitecore Upgrade container has all the required upgrade scripts for all the databases that must be upgraded and executes them in a specific sequence.

-Updates the data in the databases
+· Cleans up the resource items in the databases